Here’s a possibly true story of legend that’s a perfect example of how an innocent act can destroy an entire army…

 Whhhuuummpp!
 An arrow pierced the cool night air of the Swiss camp in the village of Arth, landing at the feet of the leader of the Confederates.
-Fearing an imminent attack, the rabble of the peasant army quickly drew their crude weapons while seeking cover, steading themselves to fight for their lives and awaiting orders.
+Fearing an imminent attack, the rabble of the peasant army quickly drew their make-shift weapons while seeking cover, steading themselves to fight for their lives and awaiting orders.

 However, no further arrows followed.

 Upon further inspection of the lone arrow, a note was found, bound tightly to its length.

 It was a warning from one of the enemy soldiers, a Habsburg Knight by the name of Henry Huenenberg, who recognised the superiority of his force and (possibly) thought that victory over such a lesser opponent would be a massive disgrace to his knightly code.
 So, in an act of absolute chivalry, he warned the peasant army that the Habsburg forces (3,000 – 5,000 heavily armoured, well-trained knights) were not going to attack the Village of Arth as the Confederates thought but, were instead plotting to advance through Morgarten and that they should return to their homes.

 However, as history witnessed at the end of the 13th century, the Confederates were not deterred from their vision of maintaining their freedom and their lands from the hands of the Austrians, despite being seemingly outmanned, out-skilled, out-armoured and out-resourced.
 They instead planned a roadblock and an ambush at a point between Lake Agerisee and Morgarten Pass, where a small path led between a steep slope and a swamp.